-Stewart platform is a type of parallel robot that incorporates six prismatic actuators, or legs, all of them connected simultaneously to a fixed base and a moving platform through spherical joints, or attachments.
-It triggered the research on parallel manipulators and continues to be the center of many researches because, despite its simple geometry, its analysis translates into challenging mathematical problems [1].
-One of these problems is to determine the configurations in which the moving platform becomes uncontrollable, that is, the singularities.
+STEWART platform is a type of parallel robot that in-A corporates six prismatic actuators, or legs, all of them connected simultaneously to a fixed base and a moving platform through spherical joints, or attachments.
+It triggered the research on parallel manipulators and continues to be the focus of many research works because, despite its simple geometry, its analysis translates into challenging mathematical problems [1].
+One of these problems is to determine the configurations in which the moving platform becomes uncontrollable, i.e., the singularities.
 Very large joint forces can occur in the neighborhood of a singularity that may even lead to the breakdown of the robot.
 Although singularities are usually avoided for obvious reasons, being close to them may be useful in some cases.
-Indeed, as pointed out in [2], the large amplification factors between the moving platform motion and the actuated joint motion arising in a singularity may be interesting for fine-positioning devices with a very small workspace or for improving the sensitivity along some measurement directions when a platform is used as a force sensor [3].
-Thus, having the geometric conditions that lead to a singularity greatly simplifies the design phase of a Stewart platform no matter if we want to avoid them or to take advantage of them.
-It is also worth mentioning that one of the associated problems with the characterization of the singularities of a Stewart platform is the definition of a performance index representing the closeness to the singularities.
-Unfortunately, no mathematical sound metric measuring this closeness exists [4].
-Hence, a certain level of arbitrariness must be accepted in its definition which is alleviated if we support it on a geometric meaningful interpretation.
-This paper is about the problem of using the best formulation for each Stewart platform instance that provides us with the most simple and straightforward geometric interpretation of its singularities.
+Indeed, as pointed out in [2], the large amplification factors between the moving platform motion and the actuated joint motion arising in a singularity may be interesting for fine-positioning devices with a very small workspace or to improve the sensitivity along